 In the posthumously published A Nation of Immigrants, John F. Kennedy wrote: “This is the secret of America: a nation of people with the fresh memory of old traditions who dared to explore new frontiers.”
 Every Fourth of July since 2006, Carnegie Corporation of New York’s Great Immigrants Great Americans campaign has celebrated an inspiring group of men and women, naturalized citizens who enrich the fabric of American life through their lives, their work, their example.
 To date, more than 500 have been named Great Immigrants by the Corporation.

-In the run-up to the announcement of the new class Great Immigrants, we commissioned acclaimed photojournalist Jennifer S. Altman to pay a visit to five past honorees — and we also get to meet a dynamic member of the dynamic class of 2018.
+We commissioned acclaimed photojournalist Jennifer S. Altman to pay a visit to five past honorees.
 Altman’s compelling and stylish portraits of these six extraordinary men and women capture something of their grace, their gravity, and their good humor.
 And each is — don’t forget — an immigrant to this great nation.
 They and the millions of other immigrants who have made, and who continue to make, our nation strong and vibrant are The Secret of America.

 Gary Shteyngart: